guicaulada/Crispy/README.md

   - Execute the example with `npm start`

 - If you wish to make your own:
-  - Just run `npm install crispy` in your project folder
+  - Just run `npm install crispybot` in your project folder

 ## Vocabulary
 Vocabulary files should be located inside the folder *models*.